 Apply virtually, teach experientially.

-To future Artists-in-Residence, SFArtsED Players and SFArtsED Summer Camp Artists/Teachers:
+To future SFArtsED Artists, SFArtsED Players and SFArtsED Summer Artists:

-Please send your resumes now to email@example.com.
+Please send your resumés now to email@example.com.
+Include a cover letter and a brief bio as well as examples of professional work and work completed with students and a sample project proposal.
 We interview all year for upcoming positions and often hold audition classes both throughout the school year and during Summer Camp to observe your unique talents and creative methodologies in active classroom settings.

 So how does it work?
 Details, please?

-Artists-in-Residence, SFArtsED Players Artists, After School Artist teachers and teachers at SFArtsED Summer Camp are paid as independent Artists.
+Artist residencies in public schools (K-5th grade), SFArtsED Players Artists, After-School Artist Teachers and teachers at SFArtsED Summer are paid as independent contractors.
 Payment in the school year is once per month — Artists must submit invoices for payment.
-SFArtsED Summer Camp Artists are paid every two weeks.
+SFArtsED Summer Artists are paid every two weeks.
 The rate of pay increases as Artists work with the organization.
-We offer an hour of prep time paid for ever three hours worked and Artists also are compensated for time spent for performances and exhibitions.
+Outside of contracted hours, Artists also may be compensated for time spent for performances and exhibitions.
 We ask new Artists to shadow veteran Artists in the summer at our camps or during the fall in the school year.
 We may also ask Artists to “audition” teach in classes at schools or in the summer.

-Artists-in-Residence are sought most often for the full school year at each school depending on needs and interest.
-We set these schedules in the summer or the early fall.
+Artists are sought most often for residencies ranging from six weeks to the full school year depending on school needs.
+Schedules are set in the summer or the early fall.

 We look for Artists for SFArtsED Summer Camp in the spring in anticipation of the coming season.